makma/fingerprintjs.com/content/blog/how-to-use-fingerprintjs-to-prevent-bot-attacks.md

 metadata:
   title: How to Use FingerprintJS To Prevent Bot Attacks
   description: Bad bots are smart enough these days to evade the security controls
-    used for protecting signup forms.
+    of most signup forms.
 Learn how FingerprintJS can help prevent bot attacks when other measures fail.
   url: https://fingerprintjs.com/blog/fingerprintjs-prevent-bot-attacks
   image: /img/uploads/prevent-bot-attacks-3-.png
 featured: true